Non-toxic pest control is becoming more popular with the growing interest in organic gardening.

 It was eventually published in 2012 by Acres U.S.A. as "Building Soils Naturally."

-At some point long before that, I had created a mini, condensed version of the original book, thinking it might be a useful thing to have around.
+I also created a mini, condensed version of the original book, thinking it might be a useful thing to have around.
 I hope you find it so (right-click on the button below to save the book to your computer):

 Be sure to still read the article below, because it's one of the most important lessons I have.